Auditing Your Marketing Expenses: Best Practices and Red Flags

 Establishing Audit Procedures and Objectives

-Not having clear objectives and efficient procedures in place can seriously complicate the process of auditing your marketing expenses.
+Not having clear objectives and efficient procedures in place can complicate the process of auditing your marketing expenses.

 Developing audit procedures and methodologies